ChewKeanHo/license-cos/README.md

       copyright holders all the way back to us (copyleft effect); AND
-   6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed; AND
+   6. **SHALL NOT** institute patent litigation against any entity and if you do, any patent licenses granted to You under this Covenant for the product shall terminated as of the date such litigation is filed.